danobohud/TransferLearningforPSC/README.md

 2.5 Ensemble.py

 This program takes as its input preprocessed image files and associated labels, uses a weighted ensemble of pre-trained DenseNet121 models to make predictions from the inputs, and evaluates performance of the ensemble.
 To run the model, you must select the input file and (optionally) save performance in Results/f1.csv.
-You can also alter the run speed of the evaluation to suit the memory capacity of your system by selecting the batch-size (default = 32).
+You can also (optionally) alter the run speed of the evaluation to suit the memory capacity of your system by selecting the batch-size (default = 32), and select from ensembles E1 and E2 (default = E2, see paper for further details).

 For example:

-“python Ensemble.py -i CATH/ca/preprocessed/HRCA_TRAINTEST.h5 -f1 True -b 16”
+“python Ensemble.py -i CATH/ca/preprocessed/HRCA_TRAINTEST.h5 -f1 True -b 16 -e e1”

 NB: For this model to run properly, you will need to request the learned model weights from a.o.hudson@se18.qmul.ac.uk.